 Some weeks later, differently shaped leaves at the top of the plant.

 This looks quite familiar but I just can't place it.
 I will leave it and see how it develops (March 2014).

 This is very dandelion-like weed I saw growing on the south coast while on holiday but it's not a dandelion.
 It looks familiar but I can't remember exactly what it is.
 Will need to research it further.
 It looks similar to autumn hawkbit but I'm not sure it's that.

 Below is a weed I found growing on the brick wall in my garden (14-1-2014).
 It is also rather dandelion-like.

 I thought it would be difficult to pull this off but it came right off, below, with the stem breaking right off, see the "stump" on the right.

 Here are two more "dandelions" I saw today (14-1-2014).
 Silly of me to try but I was too lazy to go get a trowel, I attempted to just pull them up.
 The weed on the left came right up with a complete root.
 The real dandelion on the right, of course wouldn't pull up, as you'd expect.
 The root broke off and stayed in the ground.
-So for that reason alone I'm sure the weed on the left is not a dandelion and the one on the right is a dandelion.
+So for that reason alone I'm sure the weed on the left is not a dandelion (it's a smooth sow thistle) and the one on the right is a dandelion.

 I just noticed this one today (August 22nd).
 I don't recall seeing it before. -later- it looks like a photo I just saw of ragweed so I think it may be that